 Since the launch of Hypothyroid Mom I’ve been contacted by readers about their children suffering from ADD and ADHD.
-Therefore I was particularly intrigued when I read a post on Dr Kirk Gair’s Facebook page about the connection between hypothyroidism and ADD/ADHD.
+Therefore I was particularly intrigued when I read a post by Dr. Kirk Gair about the connection between hypothyroidism and ADD/ADHD in adults and children.
 I invited Dr. Gair here to share this often overlooked connection between ADD/ADHD and hypothyroidism.

 Written by Dr. Kirk Gair

 It seems like it’s an epidemic these days, and can be so frustrating for parents to deal with.
 You know that your child is a good kid and is smart, yet they just can’t seem to focus, can’t sit still, and don’t perform like you know they could in school.